-During 2021 and 2020, the Foundation subleased a portion of its office space for \$300 per month under a sublease agreement with optional annual renewal.
-The lease was renewed for one year and expires on September 30, 2022.
-The lease may be renewed for successive one-year periods.
-Sublease income was \$3,600 for each of the years ended December 31, 2021 and 2020.
+During 2022 and 2021, the Foundation subleased a portion of its office space for \$300 per month under a sublease agreement with optional annual renewal.
+The lease was renewed for one year but expired on January 30, 2022.
+Sublease income was \$300 and \$3,600 for the years ended December 31, 2022 and 2021, respectively.

-NOTE 9 - DEFINED CONTRIBUTION RETIREMENT PLAN
+NOTE 9 DEFINED CONTRIBUTION RETIREMENT PLAN

 The Foundation has a defined contribution retirement plan as defined under Section 403(b) of the IRC.
 The plan provides for elective employee salary reduction contributions subject to IRC limits and for discretionary employer match and nonelective contributions.
 Any eligible employee may participate in salary reduction contributions as of the date of employment.
 All eligible employees who have completed one year of service and have reached the age of 21 are eligible to participate in nonsalary reduction employer contributions.
 Employees are fully vested upon entry into the plan.
-Employer contributions to the plan totaled \$86,584 and \$85,296 in 2021 and 2020, respectively.
+Employer contributions to the plan totaled \$96,417 and \$86,584 in 2022 and 2021, respectively.

-NOTE 10 - WATERBURY PROMISE
+NOTE 10 WATERBURY PROMISE